MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-L08-paired-wrapup.md

 * Enter the outcome for group 1 (`Swear`) for `group_1` and the outcome for group 2 (`Neutral`) for `group_2` in line 16.

-* Highlight and run lines 14--18 to get the summary statistics for the data.
+* Highlight and run lines 14--25 to get the summary statistics and boxplot of the differences.

 ```r